axelkennedal/dropp/README.md

 ## Download & Install
 > dropp is currently available for Windows only.

-1. Go to Releases and download the .exe installer.
+1. Go to [Releases](https://github.com/axelkennedal/dropp/releases) and download the .exe installer for the latest version.
 2. Double-click the .exe and follow the instructions in the installer.
 3. Done, enjoy :)